25prabhu10/notes/docs/Languages/JavaScript/Angular/Angular.md

 ### How dose Angular start?

 1. `main.ts` file is executed first.
-There `.bootstrapModule(AppModule)` directs to `app.module.ts` file.
+There `.bootstrapModule(AppModule)` directs to `app.module.ts` file

-2. This file contains all the components of the app.
+2. This file contains all the components of the app

-3. There `bootstrap: [AppComponent]` points to `app.components.ts` file.
+3. There `bootstrap: [AppComponent]` points to `app.components.ts` file

 4. This file contains the `selector: 'app-root'`.
-This is an attribute present in the `index.html` file.
+This is an attribute present in the `index.html` file

-5. Now angular will place everything between this `app-root` attribute.
+5. Now angular will place everything between this `app-root` attribute

 ## Modules